Dishes With Dad

 Instructions

-• Add the shredded cabbage, carrot, and onion to a large mixing bowl.
-Pour around ⅔ of the dressing over top and stir to combine.
-Add more dressing as needed until the slaw is well coated.
+• Toss the coleslaw: Pour about two-thirds of the dressing over the cabbage mixture and toss to combine.
+Add more dressing as needed until the slaw is evenly coated.

 Nutrition